Background: HIV incidence in the United States among men who have sex with men

 risks of HIV transmissions in male partnerships, and couples-based HIV prevention

-Full text available at link below –
+Full text of article available at link below –